-One the most popular Italian singers of all time will make a once-in-a-lifetime appearance at Casa Italia in Stone Park, courtesy of Ron Onesti and Onesti Entertainment.
+One the most popular Italian singers made a once-in-a-lifetime appearance at Casa Italia in Stone Park, courtesy of Ron Onesti and Onesti Entertainment.

 Over the course of a stellar half-century career, Peppino di Capri has released nearly 250 recordings and appeared at the Festival of Sanremo more than any other singer.
 (See profile below.)

-In October, he’ll be embarking on a 50th anniversary tour that will include a stop on Oct.
+In October, he embarked on a 50th anniversary tour that included a stop on Oct.
 18 at the Festival Center on the Casa Campus.
 The show was originally scheduled for the Arcada Theatre in St. Charles, but Onesti wanted to bring di Capri closer to his fans.

 “Casa Italia is located at the very heart of the Chicago-area Italian American community,” he notes.
 “There’s plenty of parking and seating, and the Festival Center can be enclosed if the weather turns chilly.”